-1. BA.IS Requirement:

-- 36 credit hour proposed "BA.IS degree plan" -- a program of studies that is interdisciplinary, coherent, integrated and focused; at least 15 credit hours of the proposed degree plan must be completed through St. Ambrose courses; a total of 18 credit hours must be at the 300- or 400-level. - A primary advisor who guides the student through the BA.IS, from design to completion, - Demonstration of an experiential learning component through a reflective analysis of experiences such as an internship, study abroad, work, or volunteer experience related to the program of study, - An Exit Portfolio submitted to the office of the Dean of Arts & Sciences in the semester of graduation that documents attainment of the approved student learning outcomes.
-2. University graduation requirements:
+- 1. BA.IS Requirement: - 30 credit hour proposed "BA.IS degree plan" a program of studies that combines coursework from two disciplines: - at least 12 credits must be completed in each discipline; - at least 15 credit hours of the proposed degree plan must be completed through St. Ambrose courses; - no more than 6 credits can be completed through general education - a total of 18 credit hours must be at the 300- or 400-level, - A primary advisor who guides the student through the BA.IS, from design to completion, - Completion of EXPL 201 or an approved alternative experience (e.g., clinical, internship, study abroad, service learning, student research)

-- St. Ambrose General Education, - 30 semester and/or equivalency credits in courses coded a the 300/400 level, - Two writing intensive (WI) courses with a grade of "C" or better with at least one at the 300/400 level, and, if possible, in the area of greatest concentration, - A minimum of 120 credits, including credits completed at St. Ambrose University, transfer credits, and equivalency credits.
+- An Exit Portfolio submitted to the office of the Dean of Arts & Sciences in the semester of graduation that documents attainment of the approved student learning outcomes. - 2.
+University graduation requirements: - St. Ambrose General Education, - 30 semester and/or equivalency credits in courses coded a the 300/400 level, - Two writing intensive (WI) courses with a grade of "C" or better with at least one at the 300/400 level, and, if possible, in the area of greatest concentration, - A minimum of 120 credits, including credits completed at St. Ambrose University, transfer credits, and equivalency credits.
 The final 30 semester credits applied to the degree or 45 of the last 60 semester credits must be earned at St. Ambrose University.
-Please refer to the St. Ambrose University catalog for further information. - A cumulative GPA of at 2.00 (on a 4.00 scale).
+Please refer to the St. Ambrose University catalog for further information, - A cumulative GPA of at 2.00 (on a 4.00 scale).